When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications: Introduction

 \section{Introduction}

+In the field of Natural Language Processing (NLP), the abundance of training data plays a crucial role in the performance of deep learning models \cite{dodge2021documenting}.
+However, numerous NLP applications face a substantial challenge due to the scarcity of annotated data \cite{schick2021few}.
+For example, in personalized dialogue generation, each user's annotated data is limited, making it difficult to train a well-performing response generation model for each individual \cite{paml,yiping}.
+Many techniques have been employed to address the issue of data scarcity, including self-supervised pre-training \cite{achiam2023gpt,chatGPT}, transfer learning \cite{gero2018transfer,kumar2022unsupervised}, and meta-learning \cite{paml,yiping,zhao2022improving}.
+Compared to other approaches, meta-learning focuses on designing models that learn to learn from small data sets, reducing the dependency on extensive pre-training data \cite{maml,vilalta2002perspective}.
+Therefore, meta-learning has been widely applied in low-resource NLP tasks.

-Meta-learning is emerging as a promising technical solution to low-resource Natural Language Processing (NLP) applications.
-Specially, Model-Agnostic Meta-Learning (MAML)~\cite{maml}, one of the most popular meta-learning methods, trains on plenty of tasks to get a parameter initialization which is easy to adapt to target tasks with a few samples.
+Model-Agnostic Meta-Learning (MAML)~\cite{maml} is one of the most popular meta-learning methods.
+It is trained on plenty of tasks (i.e. small data sets) to get a parameter initialization which is easy to adapt to target tasks with a few samples.
 As a model-agnostic framework, MAML is successfully employed in different NLP applications.
 Some works use MAML for few-shot text classification, such as relation classification~\cite{obamuyide2019model} and topic classification~\cite{bao2019few}.
 Other works use MAML for multi-domain and low-resource language generation, such as few-shot dialogue system~\cite{mi2019meta,paml,yuzhou,yiping} and low-resource machine translation~\cite{translation}.

-In NLP, there are plenty of different applications and datasets have diverse properties even in one application~\cite{dataset}.
-For example, Persona-chat~\cite{persona} and DSTC~\cite{dstc} are both datasets for dialogue systems.
-The tasks for MAML in NLP datasets also have many specific characteristics.
-For example, PAML \cite{paml} regards each person's dialogues as a task and they have different personal profiles and dialogue quantity.
-These characteristics have a great impact on the performance of MAML \cite{yiping}.
-Therefore, we need to consider many impacting factors when applying MAML on NLP, such as data quantity, similarity among tasks, and the balance between general language model and task-specific adaptation.
-Few works have thoroughly studied them.
+When applying MAML to NLP, several factors can influence the training strategy and performance of the model.
+Firstly, the \textbf{data quantity} within the datasets used as "tasks" varies across different applications, which can impact the effectiveness of MAML \cite{dataset,yiping}.
+Secondly, while vanilla MAML assumes that the \textbf{data distribution} is the same across tasks, in real-world NLP tasks, the data distributions can differ significantly \cite{li2018learning,balaji2018metareg}.
+For example, PAML \cite{paml} regards each person's dialogues as a task for MAML and they have different personal profiles.
+This variation manifests both between training tasks and between training and testing tasks, similarly affecting the performance of MAML.
+Few works have thoroughly studied these impact factors.